cberri/cFOS_ManualAnnotations/README.md

-## cFOS Manual Annotation for Quanty_cFOS Automated Analysis Validation
+## cFOS Manual Annotation for Quanty-cFOS Automated  Validation

-This repository contains the *ImageJ/Fiji GT_Annotations.ijm* tool and representative cFOS stained images that can be used to validate the Quanty_cFOS automated counting tool.
+This repository contains the *ImageJ/Fiji GT_Annotations.ijm* tool and representative cFOS stained images that can be used to validate the Quanty-cFOS automated counting tool for cFOS protein and mRNA